The journey to becoming debt-free is not easy but the destination is well worth the struggle

 We began by discussing how they started.
 "Stop spending.
 We just said, OK, no more.
 We won't buy anything if we can't pay for it in cash.
 We cut up all the credit cards.
 We have an American Express."

-She went on to explain that they kept the American Express card knowing that the entire bill must be paid each month.
+She went on to explain that they kept the American Express card knowing that they would pay the entire bill each month.
 Eliminating the credit cards was a big breakthrough.
 "We just stopped spending.
 If you don't have a credit card with you, you can't put it on credit."

 Cara grew up in simple circumstances.
 Her father died when she was three, leaving Cara's mother to raise seven children alone.
 Although they struggled financially, all of the children attended some college.
 Cara has a master's degree in accounting.